malisas/malisas.github.io/_posts/2025-10-02-reinforcement-learner-tic-tac-toe.md

 ## The Opponent

-We will provide two opponents for the reinforcement learner: `DumbPlayer` and `OptimalPlayer`.
+In addition to the reinforcement learner, we will provide three opponents:
-1. `DumbPlayer` will always choose a random move.
+1. `OptimalPlayer` will always choose an optimal move.
-2. `OptimalPlayer` will always choose an optimal move (a move that ensures not losing).
+2. `DumbPlayer` will always choose a random move.
+3. `MischeviousPlayer` is mischevious!

 Link to the code for these players: [link]()